jvollhueter/ISOSIMpy/README.md

 This code is still under development.
 None of the components have been finally tested.

-If you have any questions, write an email to jonas.vollhueter@tu-dresden.de.
+If you have any questions, write an email to jonas.vollhueter@tu-dresden.d or max_gustav.rudolph@tu-dresden.de.